rehanzfr-zz/DavinciResolve/README.md

 # DavinciResolve

 I am making video presentations for my science group and collaborators.
-I am sharing here the reources/components which have been used in some of my presentations.
-I am adding up my part by giving the nodes of Davinci resolve (Fusion) free and hope you will add yours.
+I am sharing here the resources/components which have been developed for some of my presentations.

 ## Fingerprint HUD